hyperledger/besu-docs/docs/HowTo/Limit-Access/Updating-Permission-Lists.md

 To add a node to the Hyperledger Besu nodes allowlist:

-1. On the _Nodes_ tab of the Permissioning Management Dapp, click the _Add Nodes_ button.
+1. On the _Nodes_ tab of the Permissioning Management Dapp, click the _Add Node_ button.
 The Add Node window displays.
 1. Enter the [enode URL](../../Concepts/Node-Keys.md#enode-url) of the node you are adding and click the _Add Node_ button.